THE SHE SERIES BOOK

-'100 Inspirational Icons Whose Actions Changed the World'
+'100 Inspiring Icons Whose Actions Changed the World'

 CHRONICLE To make a record or tell the history of something